-When you have copied the keys, restart AM to apply the changes.
+Restart AM when completed to apply the changes.

-- 2. In the AM console, go to Configure > Global Services > IDM Provisioning. - 3.
+- Log in to the AM console as the administrator, and navigate to Configure > Global Services > IDM Provisioning. - 3.
 Perform the following actions on the IDM Provisioning page: - a.
 Enable the IDM Provisioning service by selecting Enabled. - b.
 Enter the URL of the IDM instance in the Deployment URL field, for example https://openidm.example.com. - c.
 (Optional) If you created new signing or encryption keys, enter their details, ensuring the keys are identical and available in the default keystores of both AM and IDM.

-For more information on IDM security, see the $\ensuremath{\mathsf{ForgeRock}}$ Identity Management 7.1 Security Guide.
+For more information on IDM security, see the ForgeRock Identity Management 7 Security Guide.